defkef/defkef.github.io/drafts/2017-01-23-how-to-become-a-better-programmer.markdown

 Become an application developer, framework author, UI, backend, database, library developer and even a language designer - each domain rises their own challenges.

-Of course, these and other methods are more the wrapping in which knowledge may or may not get delivered.
-Tackling problems by different point of views, in different languages, with different tools increases your understanding - your thinking will become much clearer and precise.
-Still, you need to reflect on your code, recognise failures and shortcomings, especially when it comes to major reworks.
+Of course, these and other methods are more the wrapping in which insights and knowledge may or may not get delivered.
+Tackling problems by different point of views, in different languages and with different tools increases your understanding - your thinking will become much clearer and precise.
+Still, you need to reflect on your code, recognise failures and shortcomings, especially when it comes to major code reworks.